jakeat555/math4610/Tasksheets/Tasksheet7.md

 As a test of the steepest descent method versus the conjugate gradient method, write code to do the following.
 First, generate a square symmetric diagonally dominant matrix - you have already created such a method.
 Then report the number of iterations required to produce a solution to the linear system.
 Generate the right hand side of the system of equations using `b=Av` where all the entries of `v`are 1.

 ## Solution
-All the methods were ran with the symmetirc diagonally dominant matrix
+All the methods were ran with the symmetric diagonally dominant matrix
 ```
 A = 4.671180  0.334231  0.832065  0.734267
 	  0.334231  4.759315  0.296214  0.945615